MarieJulou/api-color/README.md

 `kubectl expose deployment hello-color --type=NodePort --port=9007`

-`kubectl scale deployment hello-color --replicas=30`
+If you want to scale it to 30 `kubectl scale deployment hello-color --replicas=30`

 then you just have to open it on your browser with the following line